15 Things to Consider Before Choosing a Summer Camp

 If your child has any special medical, dietary, or other needs, choose a summer camp that has experience accommodating similar requirements.
 For medical needs, make sure the counselors and professional staff are trained to provide care and that the camp is located within close proximity of a hospital.

 Choose a summer camp accredited by the American Camp Association, which sets standards for safety and quality.
-Nine out of 10 ACA-accredited camps offer financial aid to help families with the expense.
+A little over nine out of 10 ACA-accredited camps offer financial aid to help families with the expense.
 A good place to start your search is the ACA website.
 After filling out a quick questionnaire, you'll receive a customized list of summer camps based on your answers.
 The summer camp programs that seem to be a good fit can send you information directly.